Information and discussion on all aspects of British photographic history

 The Daguerreian Society will be celebrating its 25th anniversary in Bry-sur-Marne and Paris between 9-14 October 2013.
 Speakers include: Dr Dusan Stulik, Professor François Brunet, Dominique de Font-Réaulx, D.E.A., and Herman Maes, Daguerreobase Project.

-The City of Bry, and its Mayor Jean-Pierre Spilbauer, have…Continue
+The City of Bry, and its Mayor Jean-Pierre Spilbauer, have invited members of the Daguerreian Society (and…Continue

 Added by Michael Pritchard on May 11, 2013 at 14:41 — No Comments

 In 1862 Albert, Prince of Wales, toured the Middle East.
 At the time it was still predominantly controlled by the Ottoman Empire.
 As he travelled, his photographer Francis Bedford kept a detailed photographic record of the trip.
-In this series John McCarthy revisits the scenes of Bedford's photographs - Egypt, Israel and…Continue
+In this series John McCarthy revisits the scenes of Bedford's photographs - Egypt, Israel and the Palestinian Territories, Lebanon, Syria, Turkey and…Continue